Asymptotic properties of adaptive maximum likelihood estimators in latent variable models: Estimation based on adaptive Gauss--Hermite quadrature

-Eq. (\ref{score}) involves ratios of multidimensional integrals which cannot be solved analytically, except when all the $g_{j}(y_{jl}|\mathbf{z}_{l}; \boldsymbol \theta)$ are normal.
+Equation (\ref{score}) involves ratios of multidimensional integrals which cannot be solved analytically, except when all the $g_{j}(y_{jl}|\mathbf {z}_{l}; \bolds\theta)$ are normal.
 Consequently, an approximation of these integrals is needed, on which the bias and variance of resulting estimators will depend.
-In this paper, we study the properties of ML estimators based on the adaptive Gauss-Hermite approximation of integrals.
+In this paper, we study the properties of ML estimators based on the adaptive Gauss--Hermite approximation of integrals.
 This technique consists of adjusting the quadrature locations with specific features of the posterior density of the latent variables given the observations.
-This provides a better approximation of the function to be integrated. \cite{NaySmi82} took the mean vector and covariance matrix of the normal density approximating the integrand to be the posterior mean and covariance matrix.
+This provides a better approximation of the function to be integrated.
+Naylor and Smith \cite{NaySmi82} took the mean vector and covariance matrix of the normal density approximating the integrand to be the posterior mean and covariance matrix.
 Unfortunately, these posterior moments are not known exactly, but must themselves be obtained using adaptive quadratures.
 Integration is therefore iterative.
-To overcome this limitation, \cite{LiuPie94} proposed an alternative procedure that consists in computing the mode of the integrand and its curvature (inverse of the Hessian matrix) at the mode, so that numerical integration is avoided.
-In this case, the adaptive quadrature, when applied using one abscissa, is equivalent to the classical Laplace approximation, and its behavior has been analyzed in several papers on generalized linear models \citep{PiBa95,SchBo05,SkRa:04,Joe08}.\\ The application of the adaptive quadrature requires to rewrite eq. (\ref{eq:1.1}) as follows
+To overcome this limitation, Liu and Pierce \cite {LiuPie94} proposed an alternative procedure that consists in computing the mode of the integrand and its curvature (inverse of the Hessian matrix) at the mode, so that numerical integration is avoided.
+In this case, the adaptive quadrature, when applied using one abscissa, is equivalent to the classical Laplace approximation, and its behavior has been analyzed in several papers on generalized linear models (Pinhero and Bates \cite{PiBa95}, Schilling and Bock \cite{SchBo05}, Skrondal and Rabe-Hesketh \cite{SkRa04}, Joe \cite{Joe08}).